total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 Parameter 'filename' implicitly has an 'any' type.
 ```

-Interestingly, the callback version with all three parameters works without an error.
+This union of functions obviously isn't working.
+There's a simpler solution.

-It turns out that the correct way to define the `CallbackType` type is to remove the first two members of the union and only include the member with all three parameters:
+You can actually remove the first two members of the union and only include the member with all three parameters:

 ```tsx
 type CallbackType = (